sqroot-eu/sqroot.eu/_posts/2015/2015-06-28-military-service-a-year-later.markdown

 - Smaller and bigger band aids
 - Batteries (AAA)
 - Work gloves
+- Garbage bags
 - Matches
 - Pens, paper
+- Anything you need if it's justified enough

 Remember: they search your things when you first arrive.
 Always go for minimalism: it helps to keep your closet in order and you really don't want those extra pounds in your backpack.

+# Final Thoughts

+I'm glad I went through the army, but I'm also glad I don't have to go back for (hopefully) some years.
+The Estonian Army is not a bad place to be...
+It's more of like a high-school for men only, with all the relating aspects and without the balancing power of women and escaping from other people after classes.